 This guest post was written by Monica Moore, MSN RNC

-My ‘nurse’ took care of me medically, gathering supplies, reviewing next steps, but made limited eye contact and seemingly wanting to be anywhere but there.
+My ‘nurse’ took care of me medically, gathering supplies, reviewing the next steps, but made limited eye contact and seemingly wanting to be anywhere but there.
 When I (as the patient) asked my ‘nurse’ why this was happening to me, she responded by telling me a story of when she had a miscarriage.
 When we later analyzed the conversation, I pointed out her body language, lack of eye contact, and “conversational narcissism” a term coined by sociologist Charles Derber where you focus the conversation on yourself in an effort to empathize with another person.
-My ‘nurse’ admitted that she knew she was not being fully engaged and present, but was afraid that I would ask her something that she didn’t know or would express an emotion that she couldn’t handle, one that would make her uncomfortable.
+My ‘nurse’ admitted that she knew she was not being fully engaged and present but was afraid that I would ask her something that she didn’t know or would express an emotion that she couldn’t handle, one that would make her uncomfortable.
 But nurse discomfort can be a potent tool, enhancing the patient experience, particularly during an emotionally-charged interaction like this.

-The Power of Nurses Embracing Discomfort
+The Power of Embracing Nurse Discomfort

-Learning to embrace nurse discomfort was a lesson that I learned 20 years ago in a yoga class, when my teacher told us that once we get deeply in the pose, that we are actually just getting started.
-The ‘work’ of the pose is what you do from there, when your legs are shaking and you are sweating and hoping that she remembers to count the seconds you are in the pose and not talk to another student and forget.
+Learning to embrace nurse discomfort was a lesson that I learned 20 years ago in a yoga class when my teacher told us that once we get deeper in the pose, that we are actually just getting started.
+The ‘work’ of the pose is what you do from there when your legs are shaking and you are sweating and hoping that she remembers to count the seconds you are in the pose and not talk to another student and forget.
 Do you stay, let up, or go deeper, curious to explore what happens after that, never to the point of pain, but not skirting the feeling of deep sensation, sensation that is uncomfortable.
 The times that I persevered, I discovered something new.
 Maybe that my legs were weaker than I thought, maybe that my right side was stronger than my left, and, after years of practice, maybe that I had feelings that were stuck, that needed permission to be released.
-I even found myself tearing-up without any warning in class, which is not uncommon, according to my teacher, particularly during hip and shoulder opening poses since many of us hold onto stress in those spots.
+I even found myself tearing-up without any warning in class, which is not uncommon, according to my teacher, particularly during hip and shoulder-opening poses since many of us hold onto stress in those spots.

 And this taught me something else about discomfort.
 It is the result of many factors, not the least of which is that it is a sign that you may have triggered something unresolved in your own life.
 But had I not pushed, not crossed that threshold from content to discontent, I would have missed out on growth potential by discovering an insight that, in retrospect, has proven to be important in my personal and professional life.